seemann/sweet-or-salty/README.md

-# sweet-or-salty
+# Sweet Or Salty

-> A Vue.js project
+> Track your loved movies and tv shows

 ## Build Setup